freedomofpress/securedrop-docs/docs/admin/installation/configure_admin_workstation_post_install.rst

 ``~/Persistent/securedrop/install_files/ansible-base`` and stored in ``~/Persistent/.securedrop/torrc_additions`` thereafter.

-In addition, the script creates desktop and menu shortcuts for the Source and *Journalist Interfaces*, directs Tails to install Ansible at the beginning of every session, and sets up SSH host aliases for the servers.
+In addition, the script creates the *SecureDrop Menu*, directs Tails to install Ansible at the beginning of every session, and sets up SSH host aliases for the servers.

-The script is also responsible for enabling the *SecureDrop Menu*.

 The only thing you need to remember to do is enable persistence when you boot the *Admin Workstation*.
 If you are